catzy007/catzy007.github.io/posts/2021-09-03-my-attempt-to-5ghz-wifi/index.md

 After installation complete i create AP for it and it work.
 After few hours, no device can connect to it anymore.
-According to <https://www.fastoe.com/blog/install-rtl8812bu-usb-wifi-dongle-on-linux> There is a bug about power management that if the adapter going into power saving mode.
+According to <https://www.fastoe.com/blog/install-rtl8812bu-usb-wifi-dongle-on-linux> There is a bug about power management, If the adapter going into power saving mode something not good happen.
 To fix it simply follow
 * `sudo nano /etc/modprobe.d/88x2bu.conf`
 * Change `rtw_power_mgnt=1`
 * To `rtw_power_mgnt=0 rtw_ips_mode=0 rtw_enusbss=0`